CSXL/nullref/doc/SPECIFICATION.md

   - Verifies public-keys
   - Route encrypted messages to clients based off public-key
 - Notes
   - Client IPs should ONLY be visible to the proxy server they are connected to
   - Messages will ONLY be visible in plaintext to the intended recepient
   - Encryption and decryption should be handled by the clients
 ### Feature Detail
-Identity
+**Identity** \

-Client
+Identities in a zero-trust system should be `recyclable`, `verifiable` and `untracable`.
+This zero-trust model allows for security of client data over insecure networks and malicious middlemen.
+Unlike an IP, a public-key cannot be attributed to a clients network.
+This lack of attribution sheilds the client against DDoS attacks and being traced geographically based on their IP.
+Additionally, a public and private key pair is inexpensive to generate allowing for recycling of identity in the case of spam or targeting.
+Public-keys can be used to sign and encrypt messages, allowing for verification and untracability of senders.

-Server
+**Client**

-Security
+**Server**